chriscareycode/purpleair-raspberry-pi/README.md

 http://blink1.thingm.com/libraries/ (Python)

 ## How to run the script

+This script currently requires both a Unicorn Hat, and blink(1) light to be present to work.

 The example scripts for the Unicorn Hat and the blink(1) light execute as root in order to be able to access the hardware.
 There are some ways to get around this and run as non-root and I'd like to investigate this more in the future to tighten this down.